facebook/folly/folly/experimental/coro/README.md

 ## Concurrently awaiting multiple Tasks

-Normally, when you call another `folly::coro::Task`-returning coroutine it doesn't start executing until you `co_await` the returned task and doing so will suspend the awaiting coroutine until the operation completes.
+When you invoke a coroutine that returns a `folly::coro::Task`, the coroutine doesn't begin execution immediately.
+It only starts when you apply `co_await` to the returned task.
+Applying `co_await` also suspends the coroutine that is awaiting, until the awaited operation is complete.

 This means that you cannot perform two operations concurrently by simply calling the two coroutines and later awaiting them both.